JuliaPOMDP/POMDPModelTools.jl/docs/src/utility_types.md

 !!! warning

-    WARNING: Early tests suggest that the Julia 1.0 compiler will not be able to efficiently implement union splitting in cases as  complex as POMDPs, so using a `Union` for the state type of a problem can currently have a large overhead.
+    WARNING: Early tests (August 2018) suggest that the Julia 1.0 compiler will not be able to efficiently implement union splitting in cases as  complex as POMDPs, so using a `Union` for the state type of a problem can currently have a large overhead.

 ```@docs